CL1234567890/AIDatingWeb/memory-bank/projectbrief.md

-Building a React frontend, python backend dating app.
+Building a React frontend, python backend dating app for a hackathon (12 hours).

 Essential Features